Gabr13dev/Gabr13dev/README.md

 # Gabriel de Almeida

 Developer at @TOTVS.
-Desenvolvedor na maior empresa de Software do Brasil.
+Software Engineer

 ##
+[PT-BR]
 Me chamo Gabriel, tenho 25 anos.
-Conclui o ensino técnico em Informática no colégio Cotemig, obtendo conhecimento sobre Desenvolvimento Web em PHP e ASP.NET, Desenvolvimento de Softwares em C# e Redes e Arquitetura de Computadores, atualmente cursando Análise e Desenvolvimento de Sistemas com previsão de conclusão no ano de 2023.
+Conclui o ensino técnico em Informática no colégio Cotemig, obtendo conhecimento sobre Desenvolvimento Web em PHP e ASP.NET, Desenvolvimento de Softwares em C# e Redes e Arquitetura de Computadores, atualmente cursando Análise e Desenvolvimento de Sistemas com previsão de conclusão no ano de 2024.

-Meu primeiro contato com TI foi trabalhando em um escritório de advocacia onde adquiri maioria dos meus conhecimentos de infraestrutura de redes e sistemas de tribunais, estagiei na Construsite Brasil desenvolvendo sites, blogs, sistemas web e lojas virtuais onde pude melhorar meus conhecimentos sobre programação (PHP, JavaScript, HTML, CSS e MySQL).
+Comecei trabalhando com TI em um escritório de advocacia onde adquiri maioria dos meus conhecimentos de infraestrutura de redes e sistemas de tribunais, estagiei na Construsite Brasil desenvolvendo sites, blogs, sistemas web e lojas virtuais onde pude melhorar meus conhecimentos sobre programação (PHP, JavaScript, HTML, CSS e MySQL).

-Fui responsável por toda parte de tecnologia da JHCG em Belo Horizonte e em suas filiais.
+Tive a oportunidade de retornar ao escritorio de advocacia e fui responsável por toda parte de tecnologia da JHCG em Belo Horizonte e em suas filiais até 2021.

-Atualmente vivendo o sonho na TOTVS, criando ferramentas e sistemas internas para acelerar entregas e processos da area.
+Desde de 2021 vivendo o sonho na TOTVS, criando ferramentas e sistemas internas para acelerar entregas e processos da area.

 Apaixonado por tecnologia e inovação.
 “Seu trabalho vai preencher uma parte grande da sua vida e a única maneira de ficar realmente satisfeito é fazer o que você acredita ser um ótimo trabalho.
 E a única maneira de fazer um excelente trabalho é amar o que você faz.”
 Steve Jobs.

 “Para aprender a ter sucesso, é preciso primeiro aprender a fracassar.”
+Michael Jordan.

+##
+[EN]
+My name is Gabriel, I'm 25 years old.
+Completed technical education in IT at Cotemig College, gaining knowledge about Web Development in PHP and ASP.NET, Software Development in C# and Networks and Computer Architecture, currently studying Systems Analysis and Development with expected completion in 2024.

+I started working with IT at a law firm where I acquired most of my knowledge of network infrastructure and court systems, I interned at Construsite Brasil developing websites, blogs, web systems and virtual stores where I was able to improve my knowledge of programming (PHP, JavaScript, HTML, CSS and MySQL).

+I had the opportunity to return to the law office and was responsible for all technology at JHCG in Belo Horizonte and its branches until 2021.

+Since 2021, living the dream at TOTVS, creating internal tools and systems to speed up deliveries and processes in our tribe.

+Passionate about technology and innovation.

+“Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
+And the only way to do great work is to love what you do.”
+Steve Jobs.

+“To learn to succeed, you must first learn to fail.”
 Michael Jordan.

 <div>
   <a href="https://www.linkedin.com/in/gabriel-de-almeida-5bb7a614a/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>